Wave energy takes advantage of the movement of ocean waves to generate electrical energy.

 In 1987, the Marine Science and Technology Center of the Ministry of Education, Culture, Sports, Science, and Technology conducted joint research with the International Energy Agency (IEA), with the participation of the United States, United Kingdom, Ireland, Norway, and Sweden.
 As a result, 1,000 kW was researched and developed.
 However, the power generation cost at this time was 63.2 yen/kWh, and there was absolutely no business viability.

 Since then, solar and wind power have continued to be at a standstill as the cost of power generation has been steadily reduced, and a British study in 2017 concluded that commercialization is far away.

 Wave Energy Technology has a price of 5 to 7 yen/kWh, and it is said to have superiority in other renewable energy and thermal power generation.

 What Is the Difference Between Tidal Energy and Wave Energy?

 Wave energy is different from tidal energy.

-Tidal energy - or tidal energy - harnesses the movement of the tides by converting the potential energy of water at high tide to generate electricity.
+Tidal energy harnesses the movement of the tides by converting the potential energy of water at high tide to generate electricity.

-On the other hand, wave energy - or wave energy - harnesses the energy of wave motion on the ocean surface.
+On the other hand, wave energy harnesses the power of wave motion on the ocean surface.

-The amount of energy that can be obtained with ocean waves is much greater than that obtained with tidal energy.
+The energy obtained with ocean waves is much more significant than that obtained with tidal power.
 The dispersion of the tides caused by the influence of the Moon's gravity is of the order of 2.5 TW.